TBS (American TV channel): Programming

-As of December 2023, TBS currently airs a mix of game shows and reality shows and reruns of live-action sitcoms that were originally broadcast on the major broadcast networks.
-The remaining original scripted first-run program currently seen on TBS is American Dad!, which has now stopped airing new episodes, but will continue to air reruns.

-The channel's daytime schedule is heavily dominated by reruns of current and former network comedies, with these shows also airing in the evening and sporadically during the overnight hours.
+As of December 2023, TBS currently airs a mix of game shows, reality shows and reruns of live-action sitcoms originally broadcast on the major broadcast networks.
+The daytime schedule is heavily dominated by reruns of current and former network comedies, which also air in the evening and sporadically during the overnight.
 As of 2023, these programs consist of Family Matters, Friends, The Big Bang Theory, Young Sheldon, and Modern Family.
 Most reruns shown on TBS are broadcast in a compressed format, with content sped up to accommodate additional time slots for advertising sales.